 I first read Being and Time early in my doctoral studies and was astonished to find in Heidegger so many connections with Wittgenstein, and that despite the fact that Heidegger’s writings are in many ways stylistically the opposite of the austere, jargon-free prose and ahistorical stance of Wittgenstein’s.

 I’ve written on both Wittgenstein and Heidegger independently, and have also co-edited a collection of essays—to which I contributed—touching on the pathways and provocations that reveal themselves when we put their work into contact.
-I have three further papers in progress that treat methodological issues in Wittgenstein—in connection with ideas in aesthetics, Heidegger, and St. Augustine.
+I have four further papers in progress that treat methodological issues in Wittgenstein—in connection with ideas in aesthetics, Heidegger, and St. Augustine.

 Games, Play, and Aesthetics

 Human nature is deeply informed by our capacity for play.
 Its manifestations are variegated and surprising—and given surprisingly scant attention by philosophers.
 I’ve found that thinking carefully about the nature and structure of games and non-game play provides a powerful lens for thinking about a range of human activities, from art to religious practice.
 This research extends my cross-pollinating work in continental and analytic philosophy: Gadamer, Derrida, Kant, Schiller, and Johan Huizinga are major inspirations, but so are Kendall Walton, Bernard Suits, and, of course, Wittgenstein.